If you’re a salon or spa owner, you know that selling products is a big part of your business.

 And no amount of product prescription pads, convincing salons to see themselves as consultants, commission incentives, or positioning selling as an extension of their professional expertise has yielded much in the way of change.

-When it comes to online sales, it’s a similar picture.
-The salon industry is behind the curve compared to other retail sectors, with many salons still without a website, let alone an online store.
+When it comes to online sales, the picture is similar.
+Compared to other retail sectors, the salon industry is behind the curve, with many salons still lacking a website, let alone an online store.

 During the pandemic, which saw salon businesses close indefinitely, those that offered clients a way of buying products online for home delivery or even via a collection service could at least generate some much-needed income.
 Those that didn’t, and still don’t, are at a competitive disadvantage.